spideruci/RIPR-framework/README.md

 # Demo Setup
 Executing RIPR analysis for each subject project present in the paper can span from several hours to up to four days, depending on project size as this process necessitates ten supplementary non-mutation test runs for each mutation test run with additional probes that synchronize two test runs with and without mutation execution, check state infection, and propagation.
 Moreover, storage requirements for memory data range up to 300 GB per subject project.

-As such, we configured dual Docker containers to accommodate both Intel and ARM architectures, thereby illustrating the pipelines and configuration of our experimental setup for running RIPR (and mutation) analyses locally pertinent to a production class and a test class from our Apache commons-text subject program.
+As such, we configured dual Docker containers to accommodate both Intel/AMD and ARM architectures, thereby illustrating the pipelines and configuration of our experimental setup for running RIPR (and mutation) analyses locally pertinent to a production class and a test class from our Apache commons-text subject program.
 Furthermore, we provide guidance on tailoring the RIPR analysis beyond the Docker environment, with the possibility of modifying the code to pave the way for future research endeavors.

 Requirements:
 For Docker tutorial example: Must have the latest version of Docker installed.
-General Requirments on Subject Projects: 1) Subject projects should utilize the Junit5 framework.
+General Requirments on Subject Projects: 1) Subject projects should utilize the JUnit5 framework.
 2) Maven must be used as the build system.
-3) Compatibility with Pitest is required.
+3) Compatibility with PITest is required.
 4) Each test class should include methods annotated with @BeforeAll and @AfterAll.

 # Usage
 ## Basic Usage through Docker Examples: